 Research and Editorial Activities

-The Ethics Division in the Department of Psychiatry at UT Southwestern is home to on-going research and numerous editorial activities.
-Faculty research interests, listed below in Works in Progress, Current Projects, and Activities, are diverse and often reach across the disciplines.
+The Ethics Program in the Department of Psychiatry at UT Southwestern is home to ongoing research and numerous editorial activities.
+Faculty research interests are diverse and often reach across the disciplines.

 John Z. Sadler, M.D.

 - One of the important insights from my 2005 book, Values and Psychiatric Diagnosis (Oxford University Press), is that psychiatric diagnostic categories in the DSMs are often “vice-laden,” meaning that concepts and criteria have social meanings involving wrongful thought and conduct and even criminal conduct.
 In this current follow-up project, I ask questions about the significance of vice-laden psychiatric categories, why some vice-laden categories (such as conduct disorder or pedophilia) appear, and why other vices do not, and what, if anything, should be done about vice-laden psychiatric concepts.
 This is a major book project.
 This publication provides a nice overview: Sadler, J.Z.
 2008.
 Vice and the diagnostic classification of mental disorders: A philosophical case conference.
 Philosophy, Psychiatry & Psychology 15(1):1-17.

 - Medical Students’ Dark Hours of The Soul